merlinscholz/scholz.ruhr/content/post/wireguard-on-erx.md

 ---
-title: "Quick Note: Installing and configuring WireGuard on an EdgeRouter X"
+date: "2020-02-22T22:43:54+01:00"
-date: 2020-02-22T22:43:54+01:00
+draft: true
-draft: false
+summary: This guide is mostly for me to remember how to set up WireGuard as a road-warrior-host on an EdgeRouter X.
-summary: "This guide is mostly for me to remember how to set up WireGuard as a road-warrior-host on an EdgeRouter X."
+title: 'Quick Note: Installing and configuring WireGuard on an EdgeRouter X'
 ---

 ## Why?